-The requirements for a major in New Testament Literature and Exegesis are at least eight semester hours of elective credit, including 365, Rapid Greek Reading, and a graduation thesis in the field.
+The requirements for a major in New Testament Literature and Exegesis are at least eight semester hours of elective credit, including 365 Rapid Greek Reading, and a graduation thesis in the field.
 In addition all candidates for the degree of Master of Theology with a major in New Testament Literature and Exegesis in the four-year course are required to translate the entire Greek New Testament either in class or in private study before graduation with the use of a lexicon only.

-- 300A, 300B.
+300A, 300B.
 ELEMENTS OF GREEK.
 An introductory course intended for the student who has had no Greek or who needs an extensive review in the elements of the language.
 Text: Davis' Beginner's Grammar of the Greek New Testament.
 First year, four hours each semester, the second semester credited with four hours toward the degree.
+Professor Siegel.
+Taught by Mr. Haik, fall, 1958.

-Professor Siegel. - 300C.
-GREEK REVIEW.
+300C.
+CREEK REVIEW.
 Special course required of all students who fail to pass the Greek entrance examination, but who evince sufficient proficiency to make it unnecessary to enroll in Greek 300A, 300B.
 Students who enroll in this course also enroll in Greek 301.
 First year, one hour, fall semester, not credited toward degree.
+Professor Siegel.
+Taught by Mr. Haik, 1958.

-Professor Siegel. - 301.
-GREEK.
+301. GREEK.
 An orientation course, consisting of (1) an exact translation of the Gospel of John, and (2) the parsing of all verb forms in this Gospel, and (3) syntactical work using as text Dana and Mantey's Manual Grammar of the Greek New Testament.
 Prescribed, first or second year, two hours, fall semester.
+Professor Siegel.
+Taught by Mr. Hodges, 1958.

-Professor Siegel. - 302.
-GREEK.
+302. GREEK.
 (1) An exact translation of the Gospel of Mark, (2) a study of the verb forms in this Gospel, and (3) a continuation of syntax begun in Greek 301.
 Prescribed, first or second year, two hours, spring semester.
+Professor Siegel.

-Professor Siegel. - 303.
-GREEK.
+303. GREEK.
 Reading in the Gospel of Luke, with continued study of syntax.
 Prescribed, second year, two hours, fall semester.
+Professor Siegel.
+Taught by Mr. Haik, 1958.

-Professor Siegel. - 304.
-GREEK.
+304. GREEK.
 An introduction to the principles of exegesis.
-A major portion of the course is devoted to the application of the principles to the Epistle to the Philippians.
+A major portion of the course is devoted to the application of the principles to the Epistle to the Philippians, or the Epistle to the Colossians.
 Prescribed, second year, two hours, spring semester.
 Professor Johnson.
-Taught by Professor Gannett 1958. - On leave, January, 1958-January, 1959.
-Acting Professor of New Testament Literature and Exegesis, January, 1958-January,

-- 305, 306.
+305, 306.
 GREEK.
 Exegesis of 1, 2 Thessalonians, first semester, and Ephesians, second semester.
 Prescribed, third year, two hours each semester.
-Professor Johnson or Professor Pentecost. - 307, 308.
+Professor Johnson or Professor Pentecost.

+307, 308.
 GREEK.
 Exegesis of the Epistle to the Romans, first semester, and the Epistle to the Hebrews, second semester.
 Prescribed, fourth year or elective, two hours each semester.
-Professor Johnson or Professor Pentecost. - 309.
-INTRODUCTION TO THE NEW TESTAMENT.
+Professor Johnson or Professor Pentecost.

+309. INTRODUCTION TO THE NEW TESTAMENT.
 The rise of the Koine; textual criticism; the formation, history and extent of the canon; introduction to the books of the New Testament.
 Prescribed, first year, three hours, spring semester.
 Professor Johnson.
-Taught by Professor Pentecost 1958.